nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 int var_get_ip_check_bypass() ;
 ```
 These options are a shortcut, to both enable/disable the variable server and
-listening for incoming connections (on the white list only).
+listening for incoming connections (on the allowlist only).

 ```c
 int var_allow_connections() ;
 int var_disable_connections() ;
 ```
 This command is a shortcut to enable the variable server, enable incoming connections, and disable
-the white list check.
+the allowlist check.
 This option will open your variable server to any visible hosts on the network.
 Previous warnings apply, only use this option if your host is on a secure network.

 ```c